 Sanovich is right.
-A recent study found that those with untreated sleep apnea are more likely to suffer from frequent loss of jobs, lower wages and hourly wages instead of salaries.
-The study followed 261 patients with the average age of 41 and found that those with undiagnosed and untreated sleep apnea were more likely to suffer “long-term negative effects on vocational functioning.”
+A recent study found that those with untreated sleep apnea are more likely to suffer from frequent loss of jobs, lower wages, and hourly wages instead of salaries.
+The study followed 261 patients with an average age of 41 and found that those with undiagnosed and untreated sleep apnea were more likely to suffer “long-term negative effects on vocational functioning.”

 “Lack of sleep can carry over into every aspect of daily life, including work and mental health,” says Sanovich.
 “That’s why it’s essential to get treatment for conditions like obstructive sleep apnea.”

 Though other means of treatment for obstructive sleep apnea were not studied in the Flinders University study, according to Sanovich, CPAP therapy is just one option for treating the condition.
 Sanovich’s clinic offers other solutions including everything from Genioglossus Advancement to Maxillary Mandibular Advancement.